Matrix Completion Methods for Causal Panel Data Models: Patterns of Missing Data, Thin and Fat Matrices, and Horizontal and Vertical Regression

 \subsection{Fixed Effects and Factor Models}

 The horizontal regression focuses on a pattern in the time path of the outcome $Y_{it}$, specifically the relation between $Y_{iT}$ and the lagged $Y_{it}$ for $t=1,\ldots,T-1$, for the units for whom these values are observed, and assumes that this pattern is the same for units with missing outcomes.
 The vertical regression focuses on a pattern between units at times when we observe all outcomes, and assumes this pattern continues to hold for periods when some outcomes are missing.
 However, by focusing on only one of these patterns, cross-section or time series, these approaches ignore alternative patterns that may help in imputing the missing values.
 An alternative is to consider approaches that allow for the exploitation of both stable patterns over time, and stable patterns accross units.
-Such methods have a long history in the panel data literature, including the literature on fixed effects, and more generally, factor and interactive fixed effect models (e.g., \citet{chamberlain1984panel, arellano2001panel, liang1986longitudinal, bai2003inferential, bai2009panel, pesaran2006estimation, moon2015linear, moon2017dynamic}).
-In the absence of covariates (although in this literature the coefficients on these covariates are typically the primary focus of the analyses), such models can be written as
+Such methods have a long history in the panel data literature, including the literature on two-way fixed effects, and more generally, factor and interactive fixed effect models (e.g., \citet{chamberlain1984panel, angristpischke, arellano2001panel, liang1986longitudinal, bai2003inferential, bai2009panel, bai2002determining, pesaran2006estimation, moon2015linear, moon2017dynamic}).
+In the absence of covariates (although in this literature the coefficients on these covariates are typically the primary focus of the analyses), the common two-way fixed effect model is